dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/customizing-database-deployments-for-multiple-environments.md

 By default, a database project contains a single deployment configuration file named *Database.sqldeployment*.
 If you open this file in Visual Studio 2010, you can see the different deployment options that are available to you:

 - **Deployment comparison collation**.
 This lets you choose whether to use the database collation of your project (the *source* collation) or the database collation of your destination server (the *target* collation).
-In most cases, you&#x27;ll want to use the source collation when you deploy to a development or test environment.
-When you deploy to a staging or production environment, you&#x27;ll usually want to leave the target collation unchanged to avoid any interoperability issues.
+In most cases, you'll want to use the source collation when you deploy to a development or test environment.
+When you deploy to a staging or production environment, you'll usually want to leave the target collation unchanged to avoid any interoperability issues.
 - **Deploy database properties**.
 This lets you choose whether to apply the database properties, as defined in the *Database.sqlsettings* file.
 When you deploy a database for the first time, you should deploy the database properties.
-If you&#x27;re updating an existing database, the properties should already be in place, and you shouldn&#x27;t need to deploy them again.
+If you're updating an existing database, the properties should already be in place, and you shouldn't need to deploy them again.
 - **Always re-create database**.
 This lets you choose whether to re-create the target database every time you deploy or make incremental changes to bring the target database up to date with your schema.
-If you re-create the database, you&#x27;ll lose any data in the existing database.
+If you re-create the database, you'll lose any data in the existing database.
 As such, you should usually set this to **false** for deployments to staging or production environments.
 - **Block incremental deployment if data loss might occur**.
 This lets you choose whether deployment should stop if a change to the database schema will cause the loss of data.
 You typically set this to **true** for a deployment to a production environment, to give you the opportunity to intervene and protect any important data.
 If you have set **Always re-create database** to **false**, this setting will have no effect.
 - **Execute deployment in single-user mode**.
 This is not usually an issue in development or test environments.
 However, you should typically set this to **true** for deployments to staging or production environments.
 This prevents users from making changes to the database while the deployment is underway.
 - **Back up database before deployment**.
 You typically set this to **true** when you deploy to a production environment, as a precaution against data loss.
 You may also want to set it to **true** when you deploy to a staging environment, if your staging database contains a lot of data.